josh-segal/josh-segal/README.md

 ## Hi there 👋 I'm Joshua Segal

 A software and ML engineer passionate about utilizing data creatively.
 I am currently leading development of a CV pipeline for instance segmentation in neuroimaging at [The Garner Lab](https://www.garnerlab.hms.harvard.edu/), Harvard Medical School.
-Previously I have worked on ETL pipelines for a nation-wide non-profit organization.
+Previously I have worked on ETL pipelines for a nationwide non-profit organization.
 I am also pursuing a B.S. in Computer Science with a concentration on Artifical Intelligence and a minor in Mathematics.

 <!---⚡ Fun fact: I strongly believe in the Chaos theory: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 💡 I'm interested in all things data: Machine Learning and Data Science,